Neil-Aframe/ffmpeg_timing_examples/README.md

 Each file is a small test harness for one of the playable output videos, with a summary of results and a player window with javascript that attempts to seek to specific frames.
 The javascript and HTML is identical in each file for the seek code, but not factored out to shared code at this time.

+### .log file

+The file ffmpeg-20161109-161805.log is an example log from the "most broken" output file.

 ## ffmpeg version